 Advanced Deployment Factory (ADF)

-To satisfy a requirement of using ADF framework that was created from the previous semester, an ADF solution for JavaScript will be written with the Make file template.
-However, it will not be used or deployed for this project.
+To satisfy a requirement of using ADF framework that was created from the previous semester, an ADF solution for Go will be written with the Make file template.
+ADF will be leveraged to provide developers tools and the method to deploy to AKS.

 COMPONENT DESIGN